 Breweries in the Gorge Passport

-That is the type of beer you’ll find at the Hood River breweries.
-The local brewers came together as they say on the website, “bonded by respect and our mutual commitments to producing exceptional beer”, and formed the Breweries in the Gorge Passport.
+Twelve of the local brewers came together and formed the Breweries in the Gorge Passport.
 Since Nick & I are always up for a weekend of brewery hopping – beer is one of our favorite things in life, after all – we gladly accepted the challenge.

-First, you have to pick up a game board, either from one of the breweries, a local business, or by printing it from the Internet.
+First you have to pick up a game board, either from one of the breweries, a local business, or by downloading the app.
 Then you must visit at least 8 of the 10 breweries on the list, gathering stamps at each location.
 When finished, you turn the game board in to the final Hood River brewery and collect your prize – a very nice collector beer glass with the Breweries of the Gorge logo.